This guide covers everything you need to know about starting an event planning business.

 A simple search like “event planning companies in New York” will pop up results, and there you have the answer to one of your questions.

 I suggest you look into some of the top results and see what they are doing and what their clients have to say.
-This will give you some insight on your competition and what they are doing correctly and incorrectly.
+This will give you some insight into your competition and what they are doing correctly and incorrectly.

 Capitalize on Your Competitor’s Mistakes